IoT vs AI: 4 Differences You Must Know About These Trending Technologies

 While IoT and AI often go hand in hand, they serve different purposes and operate on different principles.
 IoT is all about gathering and sharing data, while AI focuses on analyzing that data and making intelligent decisions.
 Think of IoT as the eyes and ears, collecting information, and AI as the brain, processing that information to act.

-These are just the generic differences between IoT and AI.
-The major ones come from these four factors-
+These are just the generic differences between Internet of Things & Artificial Intelligence.
+The maonesAese four factors-

 1. Purpose and Functionality